 NYU Students: If you currently live in NYU Housing, the housing office will be in touch with via email to confirm your cancellation.
 Questions?
 E-mail firstname.lastname@example.org.

 The housing preferences form for housing abroad will be available through the online forms system.
 Please note that housing abroad is guaranteed and required for all students.

-NYU Students: Attending a Pre-Departure Orientation is required for all students.
-At the PDO, you will learn about courses, student life, excursions, and much more.
+NYU Students: Participation in Pre-Departure Orientation programming is required for all students.
+During these in-person and virtual sessions, you will learn about courses, student life, local engagement, excursions, and much more.

 Visiting Students: If you’re nearby and able to attend any on-campus events, we’d love to have you.
 However, we’re also committed to making sure that those of you who don’t live near New York City are kept in the loop.
 Here are a few ways we ensure that you’re just as well-informed as NYU students:

 - We will send you regular e-mails with comprehensive “what to do” lists and details and post information about the pre-departure process to the site specific blogs.

 - Our staff is always available to provide prompt assistance to any questions you have by e-mail or phone.

 - We can put you in contact with students who attend our programs so that you can get inside information on what to expect.
 To get in touch with a former student from your program, please e-mail email@example.com.